DerSimi/TicTacToe-with-Keras/README.md

 Also is a dataset included, so you can test it on our own machine and perhaps, you can improve it :D

-Simplifying the data could make it more "understandable" for the network.
+Simplifying the data could make it more "understandable" to the network.